hyttmi/cellframe-node/README.md

 On MacOS:

 Install latest XCode from App Store or directly from official Apple site and install Homebrew from brew.sh.
-If you have Apple silicon chipset, please setup it to /opt/homebrew as recommended on the Homebrew website
-After that, install necessary dependencies with:
+If you have Apple silicon chipset, please setup it to `/opt/homebrew` as recommended on the Homebrew website.
+After you have installed Homebrew, install necessary dependencies with:
 ```
 brew install cmake sqlite3
 ```